willy-it-wonka/Bookshelf-frontend/README.md

    ```bash
    npm install
    ```
 4. CAPTCHA verification has been implemented in the registration and contact form.
-Instructions for use are included in the comments in the files: register.component and contact.component.
+Instructions for use are included in the comments in the file: environment.ts
 5. Contact form works with [EmailJS](https://www.emailjs.com/).
-Instructions are in the comments in contact.component.
+Instructions are in the comments in environment.ts
 6. To use the application through the browser, type in the VSC terminal:
    ```bash
    ng serve